zju3dv/animatable_nerf/README.md

 **News**

+* `07/09/2022` We release the extended version of Animatable NeRF (now dubbed Animatable Neural Fields).
+We evaluated three different versions of Animatable Neural Fields, including vanilla Animatable NeRF, a version where the neural blend weight field is replaced with displacement field and a version where the canonical NeRF model is replaced with a neural surface field (output is SDF instead of volume density, also using displacement field).
+We also provide evaluation framework for reconstruction quality comparison.
 * `10/28/2021` To make the comparison with Animatable NeRF easier on the Human3.6M dataset, we save the quantitative results at [here](https://zjueducn-my.sharepoint.com/:u:/g/personal/pengsida_zju_edu_cn/EbpGvw8LvnFHislCMRzlpLkBNcIdJeWuc96TOJhQ1gX7cQ?e=nirNmn), which also contains the results of other methods, including Neural Body, D-NeRF, Multi-view Neural Human Rendering, and Deferred Neural Human Rendering.

 # Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies

 ### [Project Page](https://zju3dv.github.io/animatable_nerf) | [Video](https://www.youtube.com/watch?v=eWOSWbmfJo4) | [Paper](https://arxiv.org/abs/2105.02872) | [Data](https://github.com/zju3dv/animatable_nerf/blob/master/INSTALL.md#zju-mocap-dataset)

 ![teaser](https://zju3dv.github.io/animatable_nerf/images/github_teaser.gif)